Defending the sustainability and function

 of British hedgerows

-Cutting back to the same lines of height and depth every year destroys fruit-bearing growth, shelter and hibernation sites.
-Even the blanket of weeds at the base of the hedgerow is normally removed and ancient pleachers that would have been warm, safe hiding places are laid bare.
-Exposed to the elements, denied a chance to support wildlife and unable to rejuvenate in time to provide adequate nest sites in spring, hedge lines are left barren and silent.
+The blanket of weeds at the base of the hedgerow is removed and nooks that would have been warm, safe hiding places are laid bare.
+Exposed to the elements, unable to provide food or to rejuvenate leafy growth in time to provide secure nest sites in spring, most hedge lines (spanning 390,000km in the UK) are now barren and silent.

 The structure of a hedge and the value of its components can be found here.

-Landowners and contractors can do so much to change this alarming situation -
+Landowners and contractors can do so much to stop this devastation -

-The UK is now one of the most nature-depleted countries in the world.
+The UK right now is one of the most nature-depleted countries in the world.

-Cutting back to the same lines of height and depth every year destroys fruit-bearing growth, shelter and hibernation sites.
-Even the blanket of weeds at the base of the hedgerow is normally removed and ancient pleachers that would have been warm, safe hiding places are laid bare.
-Exposed to the elements, denied a chance to support wildlife and unable to rejuvenate in time to provide adequate nest sites in spring, hedge lines are left barren and silent.
+The blanket of weeds at the base of the hedgerow is removed and nooks that would have been warm, safe hiding places are laid bare.
+Exposed to the elements, unable to provide food or to rejuvenate leafy growth in time to provide secure nest sites in spring, most hedge lines (spanning 390,000km in the UK) are now barren and silent.

 The structure of a hedge and the value of its components can be found here.

-Landowners and contractors can do so much to change this alarming situation -
+Landowners and contractors can do so much to stop this devastation -

-The UK is now one of the most nature-depleted countries in the world.
+The UK right now is one of the most nature-depleted countries in the world.

 Behind the picture above, see what the Nature Friendly Farming Network has to say on hedgerow management.